 Usually, people like to wear swimsuits on beaches around the world.
 The beaches of Pondicherry, however, might force you to think otherwise.
-Reason being, the presence of crabs and black mud.
+The reason being, the presence of crabs and black mud.
 Both these factors might restrain you from entering the deep waters.

 Even though I’ve been to every single beach of Pondicherry multiple times, not once have I worn a bikini or a swimsuit.
 In fact, I’ve abstained from entering deep waters.
-Taking a stroll in my super comfortable sneakers, along the shore or sitting on a beach chair and gazing the waters has been my thing.
+Taking a stroll in my super comfortable sneakers, along the shore or sitting on a beach chair and gazing at the waters has been my thing.

 However, if you don’t mind the tiny organisms or the mud, make sure to wear a good swimsuit and only then enter the water.
 If possible, apply an underwater sunscreen lotion or a reef safe sunscreen.
 Trust me, you will need this product because the sun is super harsh here.